Please login to vote

 Public housing recipients could be required to work, do community service, or participate in job training programs

-Public schools could offer apprenticeships or internships
+Public schools could offer apprenticeships / internships

 Earning supplements could provide beneficial, cost-efficient effects for low-wage workers